William George Knight

 Wartime Service

-They had marched from Vlamertinge to their assembly position arriving by midnight on the 30th/31st July 1917.
-A general bombardment of the German lines commenced at 3.45am on the 31st July and the Hertfordshires left their assembly position at 5.00am and captured St. Julien during the morning.
+They had marched from Vlamertingue to their assembly position arriving by midnight on the 30th/31st July 1917.
+A general bombardment of the German lines commenced at 3.45am on the 31st July.
+At 05.00am the Hertfordshires left their assembly positions to attack their objective, which lay over the crest of a ridge.

 Acknowledgments